kkmhogen/KBeaconDemo_Ios/README.md

 #### 4.3.2 Get device parameters
 After the app connect to KBeacon success.
-The KBeacon will automatically read current paramaters from physical device. so the app can update UI and show the paramaters to user after connection setup.
+The KBeacon will automatically read current parameters from physical device. so the app can update UI and show the parameters to user after connection setup.
  ```objective-c
  -(void)onConnStateChange:(KBeacon*)beacon state:(KBConnState)state evt:(KBConnEvtReason)evt;
  {